writethedocs/www/docs/organizer-guide/confs/community-events.rst

 Community events:

-* Must target our specific community
+* Must target Write the Docs community members, not be an event that has it's own community around it
 * Must specify they **are not** official Write the Docs events, but must link back to Write the Docs as a refenence to the community
 * Must have a Code of Conduct
 * Must have multiple organizers from more than one company, and organizers must be listed on the website